Beam-and-Spyrosoft/rtest/rtest/doc/Tutorials/Publisher.md

 TEST_F(PubSubTest, PublisherTest)
 {
-  auto node = std::make_shared<test_composition::Publisher>(opts);
+  auto node = std::make_shared<Publisher>(opts);

   /// Retrieve the publisher created by the Node auto publisher = rtest::findPublisher<std_msgs::msg::String>(node, "/test_topic");

-  // Check that the Node actually created the Publisher with topic: "/test_topic" ASSERT_TRUE(publisher);
+  /// Check that the Node actually created the Publisher with topic: "/test_topic" ASSERT_TRUE(publisher);

   /// Retrieve the timers created by the Node auto nodeTimers = rtest::findTimers(node);

-  // There should be just one timer ASSERT_EQ(nodeTimers.size(), 1UL);
+  /// There should be just one timer ASSERT_EQ(nodeTimers.size(), 1UL);

   /// Set up expectation that the Node will publish a message when the timer callback is fired